 Get to Know Your Client

-Now that you’ve set your goals, you need to figure out how you can achieve them.
+Now that you’ve set your goals, you need to figure out how to achieve them.
 This starts by identifying who your client persona is.
 A client persona is a fictional representation of the key traits that you look for in your audience.
 It’s typical to develop a client persona using the data that you have on web analytics and user research.
-For example, maybe you’re a criminal defense attorney and you’ve collected data that shows your typical client is a male in his 40s from a certain area of the state.
+For example, maybe you’re a criminal defense attorney, and you’ve collected data that shows your typical client is a male in his 40s from a certain area of the state.
 By determining who your clientele is, it’s easier to create social media posts that resonate with them.
-This helps to attract a larger group of clients who will increase your ROI.
+This helps attract a larger group of clients, increasing your ROI.

 Once you’ve built out your client persona, the next step is to look into your competitors.
-Although it sounds simple and obvious, one major way to improve your online presence is to understand the strengths and weaknesses of your competitors.
-This allows you to position yourself in a more pointed way to offer your audience things that your competitors do not.
-Comb through their different social media platforms and see what is working and what isn’t.
-Take note of what their weak spots are so you can fill in the gaps with your own original content.
-Maybe you have a huge competitor in the area who isn’t currently posting to Facebook.
-Take this opportunity to curate a Facebook strategy to tap into this audience.
-A simple way to see how others are performing is to simply Google some of your keywords to see who is popping up.
+Comb through their different platforms and see what's working and what isn’t.
+Take note of their weak spots so you can fill in the gaps with original content on your own profile.
+Maybe you have a huge competitor in the area who isn’t currently posting on Facebook.
+Take this opportunity to curate a Facebook page strategy to tap into this audience.
+A simple way to see how others are performing is to Google some of your keywords to see who is popping up.

 Make a Schedule

-If you don’t currently have profiles set up on the above platforms, you don’t need to rush into posting to every platform at once.
-In fact, doing so could cause you to become overwhelmed and could end up being a waste of time and money.
+If you don’t currently have profiles on the above platforms, you don’t need to rush into posting to every platform at once.
+Doing so could cause you to become overwhelmed and end up wasting time and money.
 Instead, start by focusing on one or two accounts at a time to stay in touch with your audience.
 You can focus more of your energy on curating thoughtful content that will have more of an impact on your audience.

 Make a Proper Profile

-Nobody wants to see a profile that isn’t fully filled out.
-Make sure to upload a high-quality profile photo that is representative of your law firm.
-You should also include a well-written description of who you are and what your firm is about so newcomers can immediately understand the basics about your firm.
-Including a link to your attorney website or any specific Facebook groups can help consumers learn more about your brand identity.
+Nobody wants to see a profile that isn’t filled out.
 Simply filling out your profile information is an easy way to make a positive first impression on your audience.
+Make sure to upload a high-quality profile photo representative of your firm.
+You should also include a well-written description of who you are and what your firm is about so newcomers can immediately understand the basics of your firm.
+Including a link to your attorney’s website, or any specific Facebook groups, can help consumers learn more about your brand identity.

 Measure the Results

-There’s no point in posting to your accounts if you aren’t closely measuring how your posts are performing.
-Every account provides you with invaluable statistics that are built in to help you better understand how your audience is engaging with the information.
-This makes it easy to see what types of content are performing the best and which aren’t as appealing to your followers.
+There’s no point in posting to your accounts if you aren’t closely measuring your posts’ performance.
+Every account provides you with invaluable statistics built in to help you better understand how your audience engages with the information.
+This makes it easy to see what types of content perform best and aren’t as appealing to your followers.

-Now that we’ve discussed all of the dos, let’s delve into what not to post on your profiles.
+Now that we’ve discussed the ‘DOs,’ let’s delve into what not to post on your profiles.